oddbear/GoXLR-TouchPortal-Plugin/README.md

 - Cannot run at the same time as other plugins using same port (external limitation).
 - Routing on and off Status not shown (planned update to the GoXLR App).
+- Or check out [Issues](https://github.com/oddbear/GoXLR-TouchPortal-Plugin/issues) for things being working on.

 ### Dependencies